 The Burrup plant commenced production in May 2020, manufacturing high quality product in line with expectations, driving an improvement in sourcing costs on the pcp.

-Adjusting for the depreciation expense recognised in accordance with AASB 16 Leases from 1 October 2019, EBITDA decreased 3% on the pcp.
+Adjusting for the depreciation expense recognised in accordance with AASB 16 Leases from 1 October 2019, EBITDA decreased three per cent on the pcp.